Karitiâna language: Case and agreement

-Karitiana displays an ergative pattern of agreement, where the subject agrees with the intransitive verb, and the object agrees with the transitive verb, as is shown in examples 1a to 1f.
+Karitiana displays an ergative pattern of agreement, where an intransitive verb agrees with its subject, and a transitive verb agrees with its direct object, as is shown in examples 1a) to 1f) below.
 This pattern surfaces in all matrix clauses and is evident from person agreement morphology on verbs, and is true for both declarative and non-declarative sentences.

-An exception is the object focus construction, where the transitive verb eccentrically agrees with the ergative argument as shown in examples 2a and 2b.
-This construction does not involve intransitivization, and the eccentric agreement is a product of object focus morphology.
+An exception is the object focus construction, where the transitive verb exceptionally agrees with the ergative argument as shown in examples 2a and 2b.
+This construction does not involve intransitivization; this exceptional agreement is a product of object focus morphology.

-According to Everett (2006), many phenomena in Karitiana follow a nominative pattern generally due to the pragmatic status of arguments.
-The author argues that the grammatical relations of Karitiana suggest a system where syntactic phenomena often tend to display nominative-accusative patterns, and morphological phenomena tend to display ergative-absolutive patterns.
+According to Everett many phenomena in Karitiana follow a nominative pattern generally due to the pragmatic status of arguments.
+He argues that the grammatical relations of Karitiana suggest a system where syntactic phenomena often tend to display nominative-accusative patterns, and morphological phenomena tend to display ergative-absolutive patterns.